 Offline and prior to query time, the entire source collection (the set of polyphonic scores which are to be searched) is passed through the harmonic modeling module, described in Section 6.
-Each piece of music, each document, is then "indexed", or stored, as a model.
+Each piece of music, each document, is then "indexed," or stored, as a model.
 At query time, the system is presented with polyphonic audio, such as a digitized recording of a piano piece from an old LP.
 The query is first passed through the audio transcription module, described in Section 5.
 The transcription from this module is passed to the harmonic modeling module, and a model for the query is created.
+Finally, a scoring function is used to compare the query model with each of the document models, and to give each query-document pair a dissimilarity value.
+Documents are then sorted, or ranked, by that value, with the least dissimilar at the top of the list.